 You may be a fabulous writer, but do stay away from overused topics such as:

 - The goal I made in the big game or the goal I didn’t make in the big game.

 - How I helped poor people on my community service trip to a foreign country and learned they are just like us.

 Be honest, but do not over-reveal.
 You do not need to tell the college admission staffer about the impact a nose bleed had on you while you were taking the SAT.

-Here are Ideas What TO Write About:
+Here’s What TO Write About

 Share a slice of life story from that reflects who you are – your character, your values, your heritage, your developing sense of self.

 Ideas to get you started in the brainstorming process: